 What are thrush symptoms and signs?

 Thrush is characterized by a white coating or white patches on the tongue, mouth, inner cheeks, and the back of the throat.
 The tissue under the white patches is often red, raw, and sore.
 The lesions can be painful and even bleed when scraped.
-Some general symptoms of thrush are as follows:
+Oral thrush often looks like cottage cheese or milk curds.
+Some general symptoms and signs of thrush are as follows: